Back to school just around the corner

 The Hemingford Bobcats will also welcome staff and students back for the fall on Aug.
 18.

 Prior to the first day, families are invited to attend the Back to School Night/Open House on Aug.
-16, from 5:30 p.m. to 7 p.m.
+16, from 5:30-7 p.m.
 Families will be able to meet their child’s teacher, pick up a schedule, drop off supplies and mingle with friends.
 Families can also enter a drawing for a family activity pass.

 The evening will also feature various learning sessions at 5:40 p.m., 6 p.m., 6:20 p.m. and 6:40 p.m.
 The topics include Remind for all students in the Red Zone, PowerSchool Mobile for grades fourth through 12th in the elementary computer lab, Bobcat Time for seventh through 12 graders in the high school library and Concussion Awareness for seventh through 12 graders in the big gym.